Religion in Chad: Islam

 Islam became a dynamic political and military force in the Middle East in the decades immediately following Muhammad's death.
 By the late seventh century AD, Muslims reached North Africa and moved south into the desert.
 Although it is difficult to date the arrival and spread of Islam in Chad, by the time Arab migrants began arriving from the east in the fourteenth century, the faith was already widespread.
 Instead of being the product of conquest or the imposition of political power, Islam gradually spread in Chad, and beyond its political frontiers.

 Islam in Chad has adapted to its local context in many ways.
 For one thing, despite the presence of a large number of Chadian Arabs and despite being an official language and widely spoken, Arabic is not the mother tongue of the majority of Chadian Muslims.
-As a result, although many Chadian Muslims have attended Qur'anic schools, in Chad there only 2 brotherhoods, moreover Islam in Chad was not particularly influenced by the great mystical movements of the Islamic Middle Ages or the fundamentalist upheavals that affected the faith in the Middle East, West Africa, and Sudan.
+As a result, although many Chadian Muslims have attended Qur'anic schools, in Chad there are only 2 brotherhoods, moreover Islam in Chad was not particularly influenced by the great mystical movements of the Islamic Middle Ages or the fundamentalist upheavals that affected the faith in the Middle East, West Africa, and Sudan.
 Beginning in the Middle East in the thirteenth century, Muslim mystics and da'is sought to complement the intellectual comprehension of Islam with direct religious experience through prayer, contemplation, and action.
 The followers of these da'is founded brotherhoods, which institutionalized their teachers' interpretations of the faith.
 Such organizations stimulated the spread of Islam and provided opportunities for joint action, for the most part, which was not the case in Chad, where only two brotherhoods exist.